 "In the year 1842, James was ordained a Seventy and a member of the 4th Quorum of Seventies.
 In June of 1844, the Prophet Joseph Smith, his brother Hyrum, President John Taylor and Willard Richards were taken to the Carthage jail, Hancock County, Illinois.
 At the jail the Prophet Joseph handed his sword to James and said, “Take this -- you may need it to defend yourself.”
 On the 27th of June the Prophet and Hyrum were murdered in the Carthage jail.
 It would be this same James that would move the wounded John Taylor back to his family home and bring the bodies of Joseph and Hyrum back to Nauvoo."

-if not that might explain why these two look so unhappy).
+James & Elizabeth (I'm hoping the child in the photo is a grandchild, if not that might explain why these two look so unhappy). |

 "On 29 June 1851, James and Elizabeth would join other saints in forming the Easton Kelsey Company and begin their exodus from Nauvoo to the Promised Land.
 100 wagons were in the company when it began its journey from the outfitting post at Kanesville, Iowa (present day Council Bluffs).
 They originally departed about June 10, but turned back due to Indian trouble.
 The Easton Kelsey Company would begin arriving in the Salt Lake Valley from 22 September through the 7 October 1851 - a much smaller group then had initially set forth 3 months earlier."